Transition Coaching · Cinq Group

 Not just beside it.

-Together, Chuck and Ashley co-authored I Used to Be ____ — a book about grief, identity, and becoming someone after the person you thought you were doesn't fit anymore.
+Together, Chuck and Ashley co-authored I Used to Be ____, a book about grief, identity, and what it means to become someone after the person you thought you were doesn't fit anymore.
 It's the kind of book that gets written from lived experience, not from research alone.

 Ashley